UCL/rsd-engineeringcourse/session01/07exercise.md

 ### Exercises

-* Each week during the course, there will be an assessed homework exercise.
+- Each week during the course, there will be an assessed homework exercise.
-* This will be a pass/fail exercise, submitted through Git, which we will learn about next week.
+- This will be a pass/fail exercise, submitted through Git.

-This first week, the exercise will not be assessed, since we're still getting the tools up and running.
+This week the exercise will not be assessed, since we're still getting the tools up and running.

 ### Installation of Python and IPython Notebook

-Instead, please concentrate on making sure you've completed the installation instructions, and can run a python file on your computer through the command line, and load an IPython notebook.
+Please concentrate on making sure that you have:

+- completed the installation instructions
+- can run a python file on your computer through the command line
+- can load an IPython notebook.

 ### Installation of Git

-Please make sure you can run Git at the command line ready for next session:
+Please make sure you can run Git at the command line:

 ``` bash
 git --version